AnubisLMS/Anubis/docs/design.md

 ### 2.5 Anubis Cloud IDE

 One of the more exciting new features is that of the cloud ide.
-Leveraging some magic that Kubernetes and containers give us, we can provide a fully insolated IDE environment for all ~130 concurrently.
+Leveraging some magic that Kubernetes and containers give us, we can provide a fully isolated IDE environment for all ~130 concurrently.

 The [Theia IDE](https://theia-ide.org/) is a basically a VSCode webserver.
 They have docker images for specific languages.